Image

 Mariel Borowitz

-Associate Professor in the Sam Nunn School of International Affairs and head of the program on International Affairs, Science, and Technology
+Associate Professor and head of the program on International Affairs, Science, and Technology

 Ivan Allen College of Liberal Arts Sam Nunn School of International Affairs